Ilya626/STT_dataset_preparation_Ru/README.md

 writes predictions vs reference text for each audio file.

 ## 3. Analyse predictions
-Edit the path constants at the top of `dataset_analysis.py` to select the predictions file and output directory, then run:
+`dataset_analysis.py` resolves paths relative to the script directory and scans the `predictions/` folder for subdirectories.
+Each subfolder is expected to contain a `preds.jsonl` file with model outputs.
+For every dataset folder the script writes analysis results to `analysis_output/<dataset_name>/`.

 ```
-python dataset_analysis.py
+python dataset_analysis.py --preds-dir predictions --out-dir analysis_output
 ```

-The script computes WER, SER and semantic similarity for each utterance, splits the dataset into 30% easy and 70% difficult examples (after trimming outliers) and produces distribution plots.
+For each dataset the script computes WER, SER and semantic similarity for each utterance, splits the dataset into 30% easy and 70% difficult examples (after trimming outliers) and produces distribution plots.
+Use `--help` to see all options, including the `--tail-fraction` parameter that controls outlier trimming.

 The script depends on `sentence-transformers` and `matplotlib` which can be installed via pip: